RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Player stop boost function no longer depends on the moveable state of the player.
 - Tweaked the audioSource modifier a little.
 It should be better to use, hopefully.
+- Preferred Player Count value now blocks the user from entering the level if the player count does not match.
+- Reworked some MetaData values.

 ### Interfaces
 - Due to the interface list feature, some interfaces have been combined into one file and there's also some new tests to demonstrate the capabilities of the interface now.